 Research from the world of counseling and therapy suggest that two important actions taken by the counselor can have a significant impact on the effectiveness of the therapy:

-- 1. Asking the client what they would like to discuss. - 2.
+- 1. Asking the client what he or she would like to discuss.
+4 - 2.
 Asking the client for feedback at the end of each session.